Mukti-M/Hackathon2-Team-3/README.md

 ## Objective of Dataset
 The Tourist Travel Europe Date aims to analyse travel pattern, cost, preferences of tourist visiting European countries.
-The primary of this dataset analysis are:
+The primary aim of this dataset analysis are:

 1. **Understand Tourist Behaviour**
-    * Identify the most visited countries and cities in Europe
+    * Identify the most visited countries and cities in Europe.
-    * Analyse the primary reason for travel (business, leisure, family visit)
+    * Analyse the primary reason for travel (business, leisure, family visit).
-    * Determine the most common modes of transportation used by travellers
+    * Determine the most common modes of transportation used by travellers.

 2. **Analyse Travel Cost & Spending Patterns**
     * Investigate the average cost of travel based on country, season, and travel purpose.